How To Paint A Bird In Watercolors?

 Step 4.
 Create a darker blend

-Dark mixtures will be used to do touches on the eyes and beak, then use the bits of paint remaining on your brush to add shades to the head.
+Dark mixtures will be used to do touches on the eyes and beak, and then use the bits of paint remaining on your brush to add shades to the head.
 Touching the eyes and the beak with black ensures your artistic style is coming out perfectly.

 Step 5.
 Painting the wings